Halloween Costumes for Grade Schoolers

 Old bed sheets are very useful, the basis of many creations.
 Scrounge up an imperfect pumpkin from the farmer or grow them yourself.
-They cost $5 and more.
 Hollow it out as much as possible to make a great "pumpkin head."
 Buy nothing ready made, but this stuff can yield many ideas.
 Use starch and spray paint on the sheets.
 If your children are strong and athletic enough, one can ride on the shoulders of the other and a very large monster is the result, at least for a short time!

 My daughter wanted to be Robin Hood for Halloween.
 I already had a pattern for a cape and hat and I knew I could make a simple circle skirt.
 I went to the thrift store and bought one of those fleece thermal blankets, in a dark forest green.
 It was an electric blanket, which cost half of what the "regular" blanket cost.
 It was very easy to cut a few small holes and pull the electric wiring out, and I had much more fabric than I needed.
 For $4, I made a very warm and very cute costume

 Just thought I'd share my recent Halloween costume experience for my 10-year-old son.
 He wanted to be an army guy.
 I made two stops at my local Goodwill store.
 I found a camouflage shirt and pants in the $1.19 bin.
 I then found a camouflage baseball hat at our local Wal-Mart for $2.97.
 So for $5.35, he is all set and mom's happy, too.
 The thought of spending $40 on a costume he'll outgrow by next year was just too much for this thrifty mom.

 Halloween Cat Costume